Waste-Free Laundry: Do Soap Nuts Actually Work?

 In the end, go with whatever works for you!
 Each person’s laundry is different, some is just dirty and some is a disaster zone!

-I got my information from zero wasters in Facebook groups like Zero Waste Victoria and the following links:
+For this article, the information was obtained from zero wasters in Facebook groups like Zero Waste Victoria and the following links: